SunCodeEarth/dropbox-ignore/README.md

 - Shows preview before executing
 - Requires confirmation unless auto-confirm flag is used
 - Lists all excluded directories after completion
+- Rerunning the script will not duplicate exclusions

 ## Note

 This script uses the Dropbox CLI's exclude command.
 Make sure you have the Dropbox command line interface properly installed and working before using this script.

+You can always check your current exclusion list by running `dropbox exclude list` in your terminal.

+Happy to receive feedback and contributions!